psurge1/console_graphing_calculator/README.md

 self.equation(form)
 ```

-returns the given linear equation
+returns the given linear equation as a string

 #### Parameters: